a4t3rburn3r/centos-7-rt/README.md

 ## Usage
 packer build --name centos-7-rt centos-7-rt.json

 Result box will be saved in packer/builds folder.
-All build, including rt kernel is automated.
+All build, including rt kernel compilation and installation is automated.

-Latest box with kernel 5.6.10 is available in VagrantCloud as a4t3rburn3r/centos-7-rt
+To get kernel rpm's use rt-kernel.sh on standalone centos machine and comment last lines in script.
+Ready rpm's will be available in user_home/rpmbuild/RPMS/x86_64 folder.

-Use:
+Latest box with kernel 5.6.10 is available in VagrantCloud as a4t3rburn3r/centos-7-rt.
-vagrant init a4t3rburn3r/centos-7-rt to initialise it.
+Use vagrant init a4t3rburn3r/centos-7-rt to initialise it.

 Sample Vagrantfile is available.